 I think one time i overcome the freezing but i am not sure.

 Have you thought about getting in contact with the NVDA-Community?
 Maybe they can give you some notes what you can try to fix this strange behaviour.

 What makes it realy realy strange is, that after the freezing i still can work with the special Screenreader-cursor to read out all new stuff.
 It is only a problem when i want to use the arrow keys.

 I will contact the german NVDA-Community to ask them one thing wich maybe will give a little workarround.

 Best wishes and let me say again, that even with this little bugs i love Cocomud very much!

-#6 Updated by Vincent Le Goff over 1 year ago
+#6 Updated by Vincent Le Goff almost 2 years ago

 It's definitely a sad news.
 I thought I had fixed this issue and I don't get it at all.
 Do you have a way to always reproduce it?
 A game and a command that always freezes the application?
 I looked at my notes and it has nothing to do with rich-text actually, although rich-text enforces it somehow.
 The next box should be checked, to activate screen-reader support.
 This box is a bit generic in name, but when checked, it should avoid freezing... in theory.

 I haven't contacted NVDA yet, because the first thing they will ask is a clear step-by-step process to reproduce the issue, and so far, I haven't been able to find one.
 I could say that it seems to happen most on some games, but at other times, I was able to play to these games for hours without any trouble.
 And sometimes it froze the window when I opened the game.
 But nothing seemed to trigger the problem at all times (and as you noticed, the freezing is only in the screen reader window, the screen is updated as expected).

 #7 Updated by Moritz Wolfart almost 2 years ago